petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/liferay-cloud-support-faqs.md

 ## Should I give the Liferay Cloud team advance notice of any performance or penetration testing on a Liferay PaaS environment?
 If so, how?

 When you perform performance or penetration testing on your Liferay Cloud environment, it can appear to Liferay that there is an attack on the environment, which could require intervention to protect it.
-To prevent Liferay interfering with your testing, notify Liferay Cloud of your testing window in advance.
+To prevent Liferay from interfering with your testing, notify Liferay Cloud of your testing window in advance.

 See [Performance/Penetration Test Advanced Notice](https://help.liferay.com/hc/en-us/articles/4407536203661-Liferay-Experience-Cloud-Self-Managed-PaaS-Performance-Penetration-Test-Advanced-Notice) for more information.